Project Length Custom Length

 A gemstone of the Ruby family which is considered the poorer man’s ruby.
 Colours range from olive green, topaz, dark red, mauve pink, golden amber, and light blue.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Spinel
+Bead Glossary Gemstones Spinel

-SPRING RING
+SPRING RING CLASP

 SQUARE STITCH